FluegelsApps/iot-utilities/README.md

 This app has been started as part of a student internship and is developed, published and supported as a leisure activity in collaboration with an Aruba employee.
 This app is not an official product of Aruba, a Hewlett Packard Enterprise (HPE) Company.

 ## Last changelog
-### Version 0.9.4
+### Version 0.9.5
+Changelog:
+- Refactored big parts of the app, including:
+  - Logs and Dashboard
+  - Client & Sensor page
-- Reworked data processing and layouts for all types of data
+  - Telemetry, BLE data & WiFi data page
-- Privacy notice updated
-- Implemented feature to notify user about license changes
-- Implemented Aruba Wi-Fi data messages
+  - BLE scanning & advertising
+- Huge performance improvements
+- Layout improvements and changes
+- Various bug fixes
-- Several bugs & issues fixed
+- Setup crash fixed
-- Styling updated

 Note: App reinstallation required due to major changes